lucasvienna/lucasvienna.dev/_posts/2019-10-04-how-i-built-this-website.md

 First order of business is setting up an orphan branch on your repository that will be used to deploy your website:

-Inside your website's root, create a new orphan branch and push it:
+Inside your website's root, create a new orphan branch and push it.
+Then, move back to the master branch, since we'll do all our work there.

 {% highlight shell %}
 $ git checkout --orphan gh-pages